 Q. What does being a journal editor mean to you and what do you find most rewarding about this role?

-Q. What are your biggest challenges as editor of Physics Letters B?
+Q. What are your biggest challenges as editor of Schizophrenia Research?
 How do you overcome these challenges and what extra support can Elsevier provide?

 Q. In many areas of research, the growth of paper submissions is outpacing the growth of qualified reviewers and resulting in pressure on the peer-review system.
 What do you think is the solution to this problem and how do you see the peer-review process changing in the future?